Logo Voyage

 As of June 2024, robberies do not seem to be an issue anymore, either at Tikal or on the way to it.
 Though park staff may scare you about jaguar attacks (technically possible), the main danger is dehydration or heatstroke from the extreme heat and humidity.
 Make sure to carry lots of water - you can buy it at a few points along the main east-west path of the ruins, but it's probably cheaper at the shops just outside.

-The park staff have been spooked by a few incidents and close calls recently: a hiker died from heatstroke in 2022, a middle-aged birdwatcher disappeared in 2023, and a family of French tourists got lost for two days in the jungle later that year.
+The park staff have been spooked by a few incidents and close calls in the early 2020s: a hiker died from heatstroke in 2022, a middle-aged birdwatcher disappeared in 2023, and a family of French tourists got lost for two days in the jungle later that year.
 Because of this, the park recommends taking a guide, but they do not require it.
 However, the trails are very well signed, and the reality is that you won't get dangerously lost as long as you stay on obvious trails and don't pass any "no passing"/"no trespassing" signs.

 The park guards may also not allow you to wander the parking lot and public roads at night between 21:00 and 06:00, though if you have a very good reason to be out, you're encouraged to go straight to the guard post at the roundabout and ask them for an exception.